This is an AI translated post.

 Select Language

-On Monday, June 17, the Japanese stock market plunged more than 800 yen shortly after opening.
-This is attributed to the global stock market decline due to the US economic indicators falling short of expectations over the weekend and the unstable political situation in Europe.
-The Japanese yen is trading at around 157 yen per dollar in the Tokyo foreign exchange market.
+On Monday, June 17th, the Japanese stock market plunged over 800 yen immediately after opening.
+This is attributed to the global stock market decline following weaker-than-expected US economic indicators last weekend and growing political instability in Europe.
+In the Tokyo foreign exchange market, the yen is trading around 157 yen to the dollar.
 (Television Asahi)

-The decline in the Japanese stock market is attributed primarily to recent economic and political instability in the United States and Europe.
-The weak US economic indicators have heightened expectations of the Federal Reserve raising interest rates, dampening investor sentiment.
-Moreover, political instability in Europe, linked to the prolonged war between Russia and Ukraine, is increasing uncertainty about the European economy.
+The decline in the Japanese stock market is primarily attributed to the recent economic and political instability in the US and Europe.
+Weak US economic indicators have increased the likelihood of further interest rate hikes by the Federal Reserve, dampening investor sentiment.
+Furthermore, political instability in Europe, related to the prolonged Russia-Ukraine war, is adding uncertainty to the European economy.

-Experts expect volatility in the Japanese stock market to continue in the short term.
-Particularly, the pace of US interest rate hikes and the political situation in Europe are expected to significantly impact the future direction of the stock market.
+Experts anticipate that the volatility in the Japanese stock market will continue in the short term.
+In particular, the pace of US interest rate hikes and the political situation in Europe are expected to significantly influence the future direction of the stock market.